Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost: ML event categorization

-This section describes the event categorization strategy designed to enhance the sensitivity of the analysis to double Higgs boson production.
-As outlined previously, advanced machine learning techniques are employed to improve the separation between signal and background events beyond what is achievable with conventional cut-based selections.
-ML approaches have become increasingly prominent in different physics analyses, offering significant gains in signal-to-background discrimination through the exploitation of complex correlations between kinematic variables.\\ In this analysis, two distinct machine learning algorithms are explored for event classification.
+In this analysis, two distinct machine learning algorithms are explored for event classification.
 Prior to machine learning model training, a dedicated pre-processing pipeline is implemented to standardize the inputs and reduce detector-induced asymmetries.
 In particular, events passing the selection described in Section \ref{selection} are geometrically rotated in the transverse plane such that the leading photon is aligned with the beam axis.
 This transformation exploits the cylindrical symmetry of the ATLAS detector in \(\phi\), simplifying the learning task by removing arbitrary rotational variations and encouraging the network to focus on intrinsic event topology~\cite{Chatham_Strong_2020}.
 All other final-state objects, including the sub-leading photon and the two $b$-jets, are rotated accordingly to preserve their relative angular configuration.
+The event-rotation shows that the fitted signal strength is significantly improved by 12\%, and the $\kappa_{\lambda}$ 95\% confidence interval is reduced by roughly 10\%.
 In addition, for neural network-based algorithms, all input variables are standardized such that their distributions are centered and follow a unit normal distribution.
 Specifically, each variable is transformed to have zero mean and unit variance.
 This standardization step improves numerical stability and accelerates the convergence of gradient-based optimization during training by ensuring that all features contribute on comparable scales~\cite{standarz}.
 The selected events are randomly divided into two statistically independent subsets: 75\% of the events are used for training the classifiers, while the remaining 25\% are reserved for evaluating model performance.
 To prevent training-induced biases and ensure an unbiased assessment of the classifier's ability to generalize, only the test subset is used to derive final analysis results.
 This data partitioning strategy ensures that the model performance is measured on events that were not seen during training, providing a realistic estimate of its performance.
 During classifier training, each event is assigned a weight corresponding to its generator-level cross section.
 This ensures that the relative contributions of different processes reflect their expected yields in data.
 To further account for the class imbalance between signal and background samples, an additional weighting is applied using class weights computed with the \texttt{compute\_sample\_weight} function from the \texttt{Scikit-Learn} package \cite{scikitlearn}.
 The total weight assigned to each event is given by the product of the generator-level event weight and the class weight.
 This approach helps mitigate training bias caused by the over representation of background events and ensures that the classifier is sensitive to both classes during optimization.